stouffer/EvoGeoModules/manuscript/manuscript.md

 species involved.
 For example, the phenologies of lodgepole pines and red crossbills respond spatially to the presence of squirrels [@benk03a].
 Likewise, palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13].
-Interactions can be lost, too, when phenologies of the species involved shift [@raff15]. @krit91 relates the discovery of the moth *Xanthopan morganii*, with a proboscis famously over a foot long, which Darwin predicted would exist based on the phenology of local plant *Angraecum sesquipedale*.
+Interactions can be lost, too, when phenologies of the species involved shift [@raff15].
+Interactions are, in fact, so important that the existence of a species has been inferred by the fact that another species bore traits that matched no other known species: @krit91 relates the discovery of the moth *Xanthopan morganii*, with a proboscis famously over a foot long, which Darwin predicted would exist based on the phenology of local plant *Angraecum sesquipedale*.
 In addition, interactions, and the emergent structures they define, are distributed in similar ways across communities at both large or small scales [@jord03].
 Together, these observations suggest that much ecological structure could be the end result of (co)evolutionary dynamics between species [@eklo11; @stou12].
-Unfortunately, although the coevolutionary dynamics of pairs of interacting species have been well described at macro-evolutionary [@van73] and micro-evolutionary [@gand08] timescales, most attempts to understand how they cascade up to the levels of diversity of both species and interactions found within empirical communities have been inconclusive [@hemb14].
-Notwithstanding, coevolutionary dynamics are often presented as a key driving force behind ecological structure across both time and space [@thom94a; @thom05]; it is therefore crucial to determine the scale at which they are both relevant and quantifiable.
+Unfortunately, although the evolutionary dynamics of pairs of interacting species have been well described at macro-evolutionary [@van73] and micro-evolutionary [@gand08] timescales, most attempts to understand how they cascade up to the levels of diversity of both species and interactions found within empirical communities have been inconclusive [@hemb14].

-Historically, the evidence for coevolution in taxonomically diverse communities is quantified as the degree of matching between the phylogenies of two sets of interacting organisms [@lege02].
+Historically, the evidence for shared evolutionary history in taxonomically diverse communities relied on the quantification of the degree of matching between the phylogenies of two sets of interacting organisms, accounting for the distributions of interactions across the phylogeny [@lege02].
 This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13; @nuis13; @guim11].
-Note that testing these assumptions is related to, but markedly more restrictive than, testing for phylogenetic conservatism of species' interactions [@reze07; @eklo11].
-This is because of additional, higher-order constraints related to the shape of both trees at *all* depths
+Note that testing these assumptions is related to, but markedly more restrictive than, testing for phylogenetic conservatism of species' interactions [@reze07;
-[@cave09; @mouq12]: ancestral constraints create high phylogenetic inertia which carries forward to extant taxa [@vale10; @desd03; @dini08].
+@eklo11].
+This is because of additional, higher-order constraints related to the shape of both trees at *all* depths [@cave09; @mouq12]: ancestral constraints create high phylogenetic inertia which carries forward to extant taxa [@vale10; @desd03; @dini08].
 Consequently, many of the systems that have been described as exhibiting matching phylogenetic structure ultimately deviate from this last constraint, for a variety of factors.
 Nonetheless, detecting matching phylogenies for interacting clades indicates that their shared evolutionary history is long standing and is therefore suggestive that their extant ecological structure is an outcome of ancestral constraints and/or co-adaptation [@nuis14].

-It is important to note further that there is more to coevolution than simply observing matching phylogenies or phylogenetic structure of species interactions [@john07].
-At a *large* scale (*i.e.* both temporal, spatial, and organizational), true coevolution addresses both of these dimensions simultaneously: measures of coevolution yield a positive signal when (i) phylogenetic trees are congruent (ii) based on the observation that species at similar positions in both trees interact.
-This line of thinking does more than building on extent interactions; because of the branching nature of trees, it ensures that the congruence informed by interactions is true at *all* phylogenetic depths [@nieb10].
-How different statistical or comparative methods to measure coevolution deal with this structure varies, but at least one common thread is that they strive to address macro-evolutionary questions on the basis of macro-evolutionary structures [@pric03].
-Although this is somehow different from *micro*-coevolution (*i.e.* within and between populations at reduced temporal and spatial scales), this is no less an instance of coevolution.
-To a certain extent, micro-coevolution (*i.e.* reciprocal selection over ecologically relevant timescales) *proceeds* from existing co-phylogenetic structure, for how are species entangled in interactions, if not by their previous evolutionary history?
-Moreover, while matching phylogenies are not always expected to result from micro-evolutionary processes [@poisotchapter], there is also no unambiguous evidence with which to reject the notion that matching phylogenies with matching interactions provides at least preliminary evidence of a shared evolutionary history, which we will henceforth refer to as *coevolution*.

-Importantly, the considerations outlined above can be expressed as quantitative predictions.
-Communities that have assembled by successive divergence events due to coevolution should display phylogenetic congruence, that is (i) have similar phylogenetic trees and (ii) have species at matching positions in the trees that tend to interact [@page03].
-Of course, this matching can be imperfect, as some interactions display substantial variability at ecologically relevant temporal and spatial scales [@pois12c; @olit15; @cars14; @troj15], and the same two species can interact in different ways under the effect of local environmental contingencies, spatial mismatch in species phenologies, variations in population abundances, and chance events [@pois15a].
-Variability of interactions, however, does not predict (i) how the coevolutionary signal of pairwise interactions is kept or lost at the scale of the whole community nor (ii) whether or not this variability is related to changes in the amount of coevolutionary signal that can be detected locally.
+It is important to note further that discovering matching phylogenies do not mean that coevolutionary dynamics *sensu* *e.g* @thom99 took place at any time.
+In fact, coevolution is not expected to necessarily result in matching phylogenies, nor are matching phylogenies only produced through coevolution [@poisotchapter].
+It follows that community-level measures of phylogenetic signal, while they *do* quantify how closely interactions are a product of phylogeny, do not allow to draw conclusions on coevolution.
+Nevertheless, *interaction*-level measures are useful, in that, when expressed as the contribution of interactions to the overall signal, allow to *compare* the importance of interactions across replicated communities.
+Communities from the same regional pool vary because (i) the local species pool is at best a subset of the regional species pool and (ii) the local interactions are at best a subset of the interactions in the regional community [@pois15a].
+This involves that (i) the phylogenetic signal in the regional pool will be different from the signal in the local communities, and (ii) the phylogenetic signal across local communities will differ.
+Species sampling and variability of interactions, however, does no predict (i) how the coevolutionary signal of pairwise interactions is kept or lost at the scale of the whole community nor (ii) whether or not this variability is related to changes in the amount of phylogenetic signal that can be detected locally.

 In this manuscript, we analyze a large dataset of over 300 species of mamallian hosts and their ectoparasites, sampled throughout Eurasia, for which phylogenetic relationships are known.
 Using a Procrustean approach to quantify the strength of coevolutionary signal [@balb13], we show that locally sampled communities rarely show strong evidence of coevolution despite the fact that the overall system does at the continental scale.
 We then provide evidence to support the conclusion that the amount of coevoluationary signal within a local community is predictable based on the importance of interactions for coevolutions in the *regional* network.
 We finally show that the contribution of these interactions to coevolution is invariant across scales, and is unrelated to their tendency to vary across space.
 These results suggest that the key unit at which coevolution ought to be studied is the interaction rather than the complex networks they form, and this is true even at large taxonomical and spatial scales.

 # Methods